masterduck7/simple-chrome-extension/README.md

-# simple-chrome-extension
+# Quote chrome extension

-A simple chrome extension
+A simple Chrome extension to get a new quote from an external API